 Sineann Winery (pronounced shuh-NAY-uhn) is a small producer of highly intense wines made from grapes from the finest vineyards in the region.
 The tiny tasting room, which is adjacent to their wine making operation, is located in the same parking lot as Lady Hill Winery.
 Be sure to call ahead to reserve a tasting appointment and meet the winemaker, Peter Rosback.

 While exploring French Prairie, pay a visit to the French Prairie Gardens.
 The fully operational family farm includes a scratch bakery, garden center, and acres of fruit orchards, berry fields and vegetable gardens.
 Almost every item sold in their market comes straight from the farm.

 Lodging & Camping

 The Champoeg State Park offers both RV and tent camping sites for individuals and groups.
 You can also rent a cabin or a yurt.
 The closest hotels and motels are located in Wilsonville, Oregon — only nine miles away.
 There are also a few bed and breakfast lodging establishments in the area.

 Weddings & Event Venues in Champoeg State Heritage Area

 Lady Hill Winery provides a vast indoor and outdoor space for hosting a winery wedding or a wine-themed meeting.
-Intimate gatherings can also be hosted in one of the upstair “vintage” rooms.
+Intimate gatherings can also be hosted in one of the upstairs “vintage” rooms.

-Champoeg State Park offer group camping sites, cabins and yurts as well as an indoor hall and several picnic shelters to host a farm country event.
+Champoeg State Park offers group camping sites, cabins and yurts as well as an indoor hall and several picnic shelters to host a farm country event.